-Needless to say, he was not happy about having to stay for eight nights, and he was making sure I was clear about it as soon as we got back …
+Needless to say, he was not happy about having to stay away for eight nights, and he was making sure I was clear about his feelings as soon as we got back …

 And then I stopped thinking because I noticed that he was just fine with every other family member, except me.